avantrec/soco-cli/README.md

 > a2 30         <- Invokes 'Kitchen volume 30 : Bathroom volume 30'
 ```

-To **prevent parameters being passed through** to a command in an alias, use a `_` character.
-This will instruct the alias processor not to pass through any parameters.
+To **prevent parameters being passed through** to a command in an alias, use a `_` as an alias parameter.
+This will instruct the alias processor not to pass through any supplemental parameters.
 This is sometimes useful in compound actions where parameters are not required for all actions.
 E.g.:

 ```
 > alias f1 pfq : vol 50 _